Linguistic discrimination: Linguistic prejudice

 Speakers with certain accents may experience prejudice.
 For example, some accents hold more prestige than others depending on the cultural context.
 However, with so many dialects, it can be difficult to determine which is the most preferable.
 The best answer linguists can give, such as the authors of Do You Speak American?, is that it depends on the location and the speaker.
 Research has determined however that some sounds in languages may be determined to sound less pleasant naturally.
 Also, certain accents tend to carry more prestige in some societies over other accents.
-For example, in the United States speaking General American (a variety associated with the privileged white middle class) is widely preferred in many contexts such as television journalism.
+For example, in the United States speaking General American (a variety associated with the white middle class) is widely preferred in many contexts such as television journalism.
 Also, in the United Kingdom, the Received Pronunciation is associated with being of higher class and thus more likable.
 In addition to prestige, research has shown that certain accents may also be associated with less intelligence, and having poorer social skills.
 An example can be seen in the difference between Southerners and Northerners in the United States, where people from the North are typically perceived as being less likable in character, and Southerners are perceived as being less intelligent.
 As sociolinguist, Lippi-Green, argues, "It has been widely observed that when histories are written, they focus on the dominant class...
 Generally studies of the development of language over time are very narrowly focused on the smallest portion of speakers: those with power and resources to control the distribution of information."